veelenga/veelenga.github.io/_posts/2015-09-11-observer-design-pattern-in-crystal-language.markdown

 fighter.damage(75)
 # Updating stats: Scorpion's health is 0
 # Scorpion is dead.
-Finish him!
+Fight is over!
 {% endhighlight %}

 Crystal's type system is very flexible.
 It allows us to use generics, helps to prevent runtime errors and gives ability to write concise and easy to read code.
 In our implementation of Observer pattern we may found examples of all mentioned points.